niwa/interoperable_land_water_models/Utilites/Python/Readme.md

 - Readme.md - This file.
 - PythonHammer - Starts or stops the Python interpreter within a DIMR run
 - model_counter - Maintains a count that can be shared across modules in Python
+- sqliteAdapter - automates copying data from one SQLite database to another